mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.2/limitations/index.md

 - If a task crashes, it will be restarted with the configuration known to the scheduler, not one modified out-of-band.
 - If a configuration update is initiated, all out-of-band modifications will be overwritten during the rolling update.

 Prometheus also does not offer durable long-term storage, anomaly detection, automatic horizontal scaling and user management.
 Prometheus is not a dashboarding solution; it features a simple UI for experimentation with PromQL queries but relies on Grafana for dashboarding.

-## Pushgateway

-The Prometheus Pushgateway allows you to push time series from short-lived service-level batch jobs to an intermediary job which Prometheus can scrape.
-Pushgateway is out of scope in this release.

 ## Scaling in